junior1407/Competitive-Programming/readme.md

 - [Bigger is greater](https://www.hackerrank.com/challenges/bigger-is-greater/problem): Really simple to do by using the std.

 - [Bitmap](https://www.thehuxley.com/problem/821): Divide and Conquer problem.
-Treat as a string.
+Treat as a string

-  [Seasonal War](https://onlinejudge.org/index.php?option=onlinejudge&Itemid=8&page=show_problem&problem=288): Flood and Fill problem.
+- [Seasonal War](https://onlinejudge.org/index.php?option=onlinejudge&Itemid=8&page=show_problem&problem=288): Flood and Fill problem.

+- [Park Lighting](https://codeforces.com/contest/1358/problem/A): Quick Math Problem.
+Odd and Even can be summarized in the same formula.

+- [Odd Selection](https://codeforces.com/contest/1363/problem/A): The number of odd numbers needs to be odd.
+Can be solved with brute force.

 # String:boom: